Community Services - New Residents

 Signs: If there is a Town sign down or damaged please call the Town Hall and we will send Public Works out to check it out.

-Trash: If the Trash Contractor has missed your house for household trash or recycling, please call the Town Hall and we will notify the Trash Contractor to take care of the problem.
-Remember -- all trash has to be at the curb in containers with lids.
+Trash: Remember -- all trash has to be at the curb in containers with lids.
 The trash company cannot come on private property to retrieve your trash.
 Also, if there are grass clippings out with the regular trash, the contractor will not pick this up.

 Bulk Trash -- click here